dxw/playbook/src/working-here/what-to-expect-when-joining-dxw.md

 After you’ve accepted a role at dxw a member of our HR team will be in touch with you to discuss your laptop, our vetting process and to answer any questions you may have.
-On your first day you will receive a welcome trello which will tell you who your line manager and helper are, things to read and welcome notes from the team.
+On your first day you will receive a welcome Trello which will tell you who your line manager and helper are, things to read and welcome notes from the team.